stacksjs/ts-pkgx/docs/packages/gnu.org/which/index.md

 # which

-> A utility for locating a command
+> Package from pantry: gnu.org/which

 ## Package Information